skylight-hq/skylight.digital/pages/toolkits/service_design_framework/05_phase_3_strategize.md

 #### Prioritization workshop

-During a prioritization workshop, stakeholders and users were asked to align on which solutions to focus on by mapping the solutions on an Impact/Feasibility matrix.
+During a prioritization workshop, stakeholders and users were asked to align on which solutions to focus on by mapping the solutions on an Impact/Feasibility Matrix.

 #### Scoping exercises